Multi-Datacenter Architectures on Confluent Platform

 Aggregation (Hub-and-Spoke)

-An aggregation architecture has one or many regions, each running its own local Confluent cluster and application.
-All or a subset of the local events are replicated to a single, probably larger, aggregate Confluent cluster.
+An aggregation architecture has one or many regions, each running its own local Confluent Platform cluster and application.
+All or a subset of the local events are replicated to a single, probably larger, aggregate Confluent Platform cluster.
 Sometimes the aggregate cluster is referred to as the “hub,” and the other regions are referred to as “spokes.”

 Aggregation architectures are generally used in one of the following categories: